fpc/FPCSource/tests/readme.txt

 RESULT.............Exit code of execution of test expected TIMEOUT............Timeout indication for test in seconds (only used if
-                   enabled by defining TEST_TIMEOUT) GRAPH..............Requires graph unit FAIL...............Compilation must fail RECOMPILE..........After compiling a test, recompile the test for a second
+                   enabled by defining TEST_TIMEOUT) FILES..............List of files (separated by spaces) required by test, will be copied to remote before execution GRAPH..............Requires graph unit FAIL...............Compilation must fail RECOMPILE..........After compiling a test, recompile the test for a second